 If fact, in addition to Salt Point, there is a ton of stuff to do between Fort Ross and Fort Bragg to the north, which is why this stretch of coastline made our list of the best scenic drives in the state.

-Camping in Salt Point State Park
+Salt Point State Park Camping

-Salt Point is certainly popular on summer weekends and holidays, but it’s remote location makes it a pretty quiet place to camp the rest of the year.
+Camping in Salt Point is certainly popular on summer weekends and holidays, but it’s remote location makes it a pretty quiet place to camp the rest of the year.
 Reservations are strongly advised from mid-March through October, particularly for weekends.
 But if you can swing weeknights, you can often find shoulder season spots available on the fly.
 Book your campground reservation at Reserve California.

 - Gerstle Cove: 30 campsites and one group site.
 These spots are sunnier but more windy.
 The advantage is that they have great access to the coastal bluff.